 - In 1923, the Children’s Bureau published Foster-Home Care for Dependent Children, an acknowledgment of the growing preference for foster family care over institutional care.

 - During World War II, when more than 8,000 children were evacuated from Europe to the United States, the Children’s Bureau oversaw their temporary placement in U.S. foster homes.

 - The Children’s Bureau published a draft list of “The Rights of Foster Parents” in the May 1970 issue of its journal Children.
 That same year, the Children’s Bureau sponsored the National Conference of Foster Parents.

 - In 1972, the Children’s Bureau sponsored—and President Nixon proclaimed—National Action for Foster Children Week to raise awareness of the needs of children in foster care and recruit more foster parents.
 The following year, “The Bill of Rights for Foster Children” was published.

 - In 1988, President Reagan issued the first presidential proclamation that established May as National Foster Care Month.”

 National Foster Care Month Today

 Thankfully, here in Montgomery County, CASA Advocates are serving 100% of children in foster care.
 However, our work goes on!
-Children are entering foster care in our county at a rate 38% greater than last year – more than 6 children each week.
+More than 7 children enter foster care in our county each week.
 CASA volunteers ensure their voices are heard and needs are met.
 Please help us continue to serve every single child!
-Become a CASA Volunteer.
+Become a CASA volunteer or donate online.